Europe

 Before my trip, I wanted to get an Irish sweater.
 During my trip, I found the Aran Islands Market had several stores in Dublin.

-The group of three islands in Galway Bay is where the sweaters have been make for generations.
-First by hand, now machine made in a rainbow array of colors and styles.
+The group of three islands in Galway Bay is where the sweaters have been made for generations.
+First by hand, now machine-made in a rainbow array of colors and styles.

 If you are continuing your travels in Ireland, Dublin is still the best place to buy a sweater if you are interested in a particular style or color.
 The shops also sell hats, scarves and socks, all made in Ireland.